 6. Talk to your real estate agent

 There’s no better person to ask for tips on summer selling than your real estate agent.
-They’ll know the best performing auction weekends based on summer sales history, they’ll know which features impress buyers in your area and they’ll know how to hold a ‘hot’ summer auction.
+They’ll know the summer real estate market trends, best performing auction weekends based on summer sales history, which features impress buyers in your area and they’ll know how to hold a ‘hot’ summer auction.
 It’s worth talking to a real estate agent early on, even if you’re not quite ready.
-They can give you a property appraisal, update you on market conditions and discuss property improvements with you.
+They can give you a property appraisal, update you on market conditions, discuss property improvements and summer selling strategies with you.

 Selling your house in summer – what’s next?

+Selling house in summer might be a good idea because you may be facing less competition from other sellers as compared to other seasons.
 LocalAgentFinder can connect you with the top 3 registered agents in your area.
-If you’d like to compare agents including sales history, fees and commissions, marketing strategy, performance reviews and more, click here.
+If you’d like to compare agents including sales history, fees and commissions, marketing strategy, performance reviews, and more, click here.

 You may also like this: